tara-johnson/data-structures-and-algorithms/src/day20/README.md

 #Flip a Binary Tree
-Flip a Binary Tree so it's left and right nodes are swapped
+Flip a Binary Tree so it's left and right nodes are swapped.

 ## Challenge
-Create a method that traverses through a binary tree and swaps each right and left value.
+Create a method that traverses through a binary tree and swaps each left and right value.

 Write at least three test assertions for each method that you define.